Establishing a European Security and Defence Union

 - Urges the EU and its Member States to take concrete actions, based on federalist principles, to move towards the creation of a real European Defence Union;

-- Urges the EU Member States to move towards a deeper integration of the intelligence community, in order to reduce their dependence on third countries and encourages knowledge-sharing between the EU Member States, as pointed out by Ursula von der Leyen’s proposal of a European Intelligence Agency in her 2021 State of the Union speech;
+- Urges the EU Member States to move towards a deeper integration of the intelligence community and the establishment of a European Intelligence